rahulyadav150/expense-tracker-mcp-server/README.md

-A MCP serve for expense tracking.
+A MCP server for expense tracking.